this command exists already;

 That's how it is in principle, but it seems to me that there aren't that many different CLI "porcelains" in practice.
 Kind of like how Knuth figured people would essentially write their DSLs on top of plain TeX, not spend most of their time in giant macro packages like LaTeX.

-• dragonwriter a day ago
+• dragonwriter 6 months ago

 > That's how it is in principle, but it seems to me that there aren't that many different CLI "porcelains" in practice.